-Main risks: Failure to include all required information in documents Current risk issued to members under Disclosure regulations. rating: Amber What could A lack of a trained workforce, poor IT and reporting systems, p increase communications, inefficient or inadequate procedures and incl reasingly complex risk? pension and taxation laws and regulations.
-Target risk The majority of these risks can be managed by the Fund, hence ce the risks are well managed and low.
-There will, however, always be some exter nal factors such as the complexity and number of regulatory changes which are le ess controllable.
-Current risk The Fund has reviewed both the Administration and Communiwhich have ambitious targets.
-The Fund, like others in the LGI some difficulty recruiting suitably knowledgeable and skilled st may start to impact on performance targets.
-Further external proplexities which would increase risks, workloads and costs problematic.
+Main risks: Failure to include all required information in documents issued to members under Disclosure regulations.
+Current risk rating: Amber What could increase risk?
+A lack of a trained workforce, poor IT and reporting systems, procedures and incommunications, inefficient or inadequate procedures and incommunication and taxation laws and regulations. oor Target risk The majority of these risks can be managed by the Fund, hence managed and low.
+There will, however, always be some exters the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and number of regulatory changes which are less than the complexity and nal factors such as Current risk The Fund has reviewed both the Administration and Commun which have ambitious targets.
+The Fund, like others in the LG some difficulty recruiting suitably knowledgeable and skilled some start to impact on performance targets.
+Further external proposed complexities which would increase risks, workloads and costs problematic.
 The new risks are: Delays in HMRC responding to queries on the contracting-before the service closes on 31 December 2018.
-Proposed changes to legislation regarding exit payments the complexity of administration processes.
-Additional communication burden of the national pension definition.
-PS universe, has aff which ultimately pressures and may prove out reconciliation hat will increase the
+Proposed changes to legislation regarding exit payments to complexity of administration processes. ication Strategy PS universe, has raff which ultimately bressures and may prove out reconciliation Additional communication burden of the national pension dashboard.